jolaquai/StringWeaver/readme.md

 Adding functionality on top of anything already handled for you is straightforward.
 All the base functionality can be used to compose your own methods or just use `(Full)Memory`/`(Full)Span` to access the backing storage directly.
 The `Length` property has an accessible setter that controls which portion of the buffer is considered "used".

 (!)
 The above statement is true for disposal.
 As mentioned, `StringWeaver` does _not_ implement `IDisposable`, so derived types must do so themselves if they require it.
 Ensure cleanup for your own types is sound.

-Note that the above setup is the reason `PooledStringWeaver` does not inherit from and exposes an API surface vastly different than that of `StringWeaver`: multiple non-contiguous pooled buffers (or ones larger in size than `int.MaxValue`) cannot be exposed as a single `Memory<char>`.

 # Global configuration